 When you can streamline this process, it'll make it easier for the media to get in touch with you and follow up with interviews or other press release-related events.
 Our company can save you time and effort.
 Running a business involves many moving parts, but delegating tasks to automated technology and live chat professionals can help your press release and allow you to reach your potential.

 Email Smith.ai at firstname.lastname@example.org to discuss our pricing and services.
 You can also set up a 30-minute, free consultation.
 We are available 24/7 at (650) 727-6484, as well.
-We offer a 14-day, money-back guarantee for our services.
+Plus, Smith.ai was recognized by Clutch as a top sales outsourcing provider.
 We can’t wait to help you reach your goals.